jimhigson/oboe.js-website/content/why.md

 {{demo "caching"}}

 This won't work for every use case.
-Websockets remain a better choice where live data after-the-fact is no longer interesting.
+Websockets remains the better choice where live data after-the-fact is no longer interesting.
 Cacheable streaming works best for cases where the live data remains interesting as it ages.